 “The UK is home to some of the most brilliant researchers and innovators in healthcare and life sciences.
 At Health Innovation East we are privileged to work in a region which has more than its fair share of world-leading universities, start-ups and larger companies, as well as the outstanding researchers and practitioners in our NHS.
 However, in common with the rest of the UK, we need to get better at scaling these solutions so that they are deployed more widely and more quickly into our health and care system.
 I am proud to lead Health Innovation East and to play our part in solving this challenge.”

-Do you think you could help us deliver our purpose?
+Do you think you could help us accelerate innovation from concept to implementation?
 Learn about careers at Health Innovation East.

 Find out more